awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

 **Environment variables** - Parameters used by the connectors' internal logic:
 * **spill_bucket** - The S3 bucket used for spilling excess data.
 * **spill_prefix** - The prefix within the S3 spill bucket (default: `athena-spill`).
+* **spill_put_request_headers** - (Optional) JSON encoded map of request headers and values for the s3 putObject request used for spilling.
+Example: `{"x-amz-server-side-encryption" : "AES256"}`.
+For more possible headers see: https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html
 * **disable_spill_encryption** - If set to `true` encryption for spilled data is disabled (default: `false`).

 **VPC configuration** (Optional) - Parameters needed to configure resources within a VPC (e.g. DB cluster):